Best Portable Chargers and Power Banks 2026: 16 Compared

 The UGREEN Nexode delivers a combined 200W when both USB-C ports are active, with a single port maxing out at 140W via PD 3.1.
 The 25,000mAh capacity (90Wh) can charge a MacBook Air 13-inch 1.3 times or an iPhone 16 Pro 4.7 times.
 The TFT display shows per-port wattage, voltage, and current in real time.
 At ~$100, it undercuts the Anker 737 and Anker Prime significantly while delivering comparable performance.
 Fully recharges in 2 hours with a 65W+ charger. [src6, src7]

 At just 3.0 x 1.4 x 1.0 inches and 3.5 oz, the Anker Nano is small enough to clip onto a phone.
-The foldable USB-C connector means no cables needed -- just plug directly into your device.
+The foldable USB-C connector means no cables needed — just plug directly into your device.
 The 22.5W output charges most smartphones to 50% in about 30 minutes.
-Anker positions it as "dependable power for emergencies," and that framing is accurate -- it is a one-charge emergency reserve, not a multi-day companion. [src1, src5]
+Engadget describes it as "ultra-portable" with a lipstick-case form factor.
+It is a one-charge emergency reserve, not a multi-day companion. [src1, src5]

-The first wave of Qi2-certified power banks, the MagGo delivers the full 15W MagSafe charging speed -- double the 7.5W of most magnetic battery packs.
+For iPhone users who do not need the newest Qi2.2 25W speed, the MagGo delivers the full 15W Qi2 charging speed -- double the 7.5W of most first-generation magnetic battery packs.
 The 10,000mAh capacity provides roughly 1.8 full charges for an iPhone 15 Pro, and the foldable kickstand doubles as a phone stand for video calls or streaming.
 The smart display shows battery percentage and estimated recharge time.
 An iPhone 15 goes from 0 to 50% in about 44 minutes wirelessly. [src1, src2]

 For users who need maximum capacity and do not need to fly with it, the CUKTECH 30 is unmatched.
 Its 40,000mAh / 144Wh battery uses Tesla-grade 21700 lithium cells, and the 300W total output charges up to 5 devices simultaneously (2x USB-C, 2x USB-A, wireless pad).
 Each USB-C port delivers up to 140W, meaning it can fast-charge a 16-inch MacBook Pro at full speed.
 A built-in cooling fan keeps temperatures in check under heavy load.
 Note: at 144Wh, it exceeds the 100Wh TSA limit for carry-on. [src2, src4]

 The Fusion combines a 10,000mAh power bank, a 30W USB-C wall charger, and a built-in cable into a single device with foldable wall prongs.
-Plug it into a hotel outlet and it charges itself while simultaneously charging your phone.
+Plug it into a hotel outlet and it charges itself while simultaneously charging your phone — Engadget measured 5-45% on an iPhone 15 in 20 minutes.
 No need to pack a separate wall charger or cable.
 At 8.8 oz, it is heavier than a standalone power bank of the same capacity, but the 3-in-1 convenience makes it the ultimate travel minimalist pick. [src1, src5]

 Decision Logic

-→ INIU 10000mAh (~$16) for maximum value or Anker Nano 5000mAh (~$28) for maximum portability.
-The INIU provides two full smartphone charges with 22.5W fast charging; the Anker Nano clips directly onto a phone with no cable needed. [src1, src3]
+→ INIU Pocket Rocket P50 (~$33) for best value with 45W fast charging, or Anker Nano 5000mAh (~$27) for maximum portability with a built-in foldable connector.
+The P50 charges smartphones to 73% in 25 minutes; the Nano clips directly onto a phone with no cable needed. [src2, src8]

 If user needs to charge a laptop